CUNXINYU/SWE-bench/README.md

 8. **Cloud model APIs (as needed)**: For Kimi K2.5, GPT-5.4, Sonnet 4.6 patch generation or evaluation, you need the corresponding API keys, billing, and network access.

 Also install **Git**, use a Python version that satisfies this repo, and reserve **enough disk** for Docker images and directories such as `logs/` and `eval_logs/`.
+In local experiments, the Ollama environment addresses and open ports are all personal local links and ports.
+Please modify them by yourself if you need to reproduce the experiments.

 The workflow is as follows.
 PowerShell examples assume the current directory is already the repo root; under WSL, `cd` to the same clone (mount path varies by machine), then run the bash examples.